-Clifton was first established by Norwegian settlers in 1854 and continued to grow through the end of the 19th century.
+Clifton TX was first established by Norwegian settlers in 1854 and continued to grow through the end of the 19th century.
 The Texas oil boom contributed further to its growth, including the industrial growth that occurred across the entire state.
 Eventually, Clifton became the largest Norwegian colony in the southwest and was officially named the Norwegian Capital of Texas by the state legislature in 1997.

 Things to Do in Clifton: Glimpse Local Art